-Concerns over dumping Obamacare growing among GOP lawmakers
+Paul: Trump backs health repeal, replacement at same time

 Sen. Tom Cotton, R-Ark., also called this week for a simultaneous effort to erase the health care law and rewrite it.

-“I don’t think we can just repeal Obamacare and say we’re going to get an answer two years from now,” Cotton said Thursday on MSNBC, using the law’s nickname.
+“I don’t think we can just repeal Obamacare and say we’re going to get an answer two years from now,” Cotton said Thursday on MSNBC.

 He added, “We haven’t coalesced around a solution for six years, in part because it is so complicated.
 Kicking the can down the road for a year or two years isn’t going to make it any easier to solve.”